A little bit of effort and a few weeks of patience will reward you with a secret weapon that’ll jazz up all manner of dishes.

 Once the limes have fermented, grind the remaining spices, either in a spice grinder or in a mortar and pestle.
 Heat the oil in a heavy-bottomed saucepan and once hot, carefully add the spices, followed by the garlic.

-Dissolve the sugar in the boiling water then carefully pour into the spice mixture.
+Dissolve the sugar in the boiling water then carefully pour into the spice mixture, along with the remaining vinegar.
 Bring to the boil then reduce the heat and simmer for 10 minutes.
 Remove from the heat and leave to cool completely before dividing between the two jars of fermented limes.
 Leave for a further week before packing into sterilised jars.